This summer Snact launched a brand-new product range

 Compostable packaging win

-Snact has found a way of making disposable packaging without causing environmental damage.
+Snact has found a way of making disposable dry food packaging without causing environmental damage.
 Like Snact’s original fruit jerky which saved 150 tonnes of apples going to waste, the new Snact banana bars are wrapped in innovative home compostable film from TIPA.
 Unlike traditional plastic, TIPA’s compostable packaging can be added to any ordinary compost heap or green waste collection, and will decompose completely, becoming fertilizer for the soil – just like a banana peel would.

 “We definitely feel that using compostable packaging has made a difference with our target audience,” said Snact co-founder, Ilana Taub.
 “I can’t count the number of people who are impressed with the packaging, saying it’s such a great idea, and who say they will now buy our snacks even though they’ve been reluctant to buy things because they don’t like to create extra plastic waste.
 I think more and more people are waking up to our excess plastic consumption.
 They’re really excited to see that alternatives exist – because until now it probably hadn’t even crossed their mind.”